raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

     ?
 Me gusta todo excepto la sopa : `I like everything but the soup` ?
 Me gusta todo excepto el clima : `I like everything but the weather`

+ese en concreto
+    = that specific one (f)
+    = that one in particular
+    ?
+Ese libro en concreto es muy interesante : `That book in particular is very interesting` ?
+Ese libro específico es muy interesante : `That specific book is very interesting`

 ## Summary and Conclusion

 considerando todo lo anterior